-The dive site:
+The Ex-HMAS Brisbane dive site

 Dive one the world's best wreck sites, the Ex-HMAS Brisbane, a decommissioned guided missile destroyer.
 Located just 2.9 nautical miles offshore which makes it an easy venture out and is available to dive all year round.